sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                     * my biggest motiviation for using an LSP
                         * I make a shit ton of dumb mistakes
             * consult each language server's documentation for setting confugrations
-                * should have a section for nvim-lspconfig
+                * should have a special section for nvim-lspconfig
+                * nvim-lspconfig also has a [compendium of settings](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) for different language servers
+                    * be careful, they might be dated
         * `--single_file_support`
             * I only have a vague idea what this does
             * won't speculate